 Brain Tumor Research

-The focus of the Henry Ford Cancer Institute's brain tumor clinical research program is to improve patient outcomes through excellence in surgery and clinical trials.
+The focus of Henry Ford Cancer brain tumor clinical research program is to improve patient outcomes through excellence in surgery and clinical trials.
 These studies provide new treatments to eligible patients before they are widely available.

 Our translational research program brings laboratory and bioinformatics research to patients.
 Better diagnostics and treatment through analysis of tumor genetic material hold particularly exciting promise for brain tumors, which can affect a person's vital functions and are difficult to eradicate.